 B A R I T O N E

-Praised for his “remarkably clear and impressive vocal production” (Opera News), Polish Baritone Hubert Zapiór joins the prestigious ensemble of the Staatsoper Hannover from the 2019/20 season following his graduation from the Juilliard School last season.
+Praised for his “remarkably clear and impressive vocal production” (Opera News), Polish Baritone Hubert Zapiór joined the prestigious ensemble of the Staatsoper Hannover in the 2019/20 season following his graduation from the Juilliard School.

 Polish baritone born in Brzesko.